dillydally414/compbio-project/README.md

 Performs multiple sequence alignment on a fasta file using Clustal Omega.
 ### `its_rnadistance.qsub`
 Uses the RNAdistance metric to generate a pairwise distance matrix for each secondary structure
+### 'distatis_weights_upgma'
+Uses distatis to combine structure and sequence distance matrices, uses varying weights to combine matrices manually, then uses UPGMA to form Newick files and plots.
+### 'compare_tree_scores'
+Graphs line plot to compare tree scores from different weights/methods for combining sequence and structure matrices.